d4vidcn/routeros_ssh_connector/README.md

 # MikroTik RouterOS SSH connector for Python

 ## Features
-A python-based SSH class for MikroTik devices
+A python-based SSH API for MikroTik devices

 This class allows you to get, update and create configuration on MikroTik devices plus other some extra utilities.